SidoShiro/trasher/README.md

 The trasher is very compact and small, it saved me time and ensure leak free programs in C.

+Allocate to specific pools, free them as easily.

 # How to use trasher

 * Copy trasher directory into your directory